openownership/enricher/README.md

 ### `config`

+This command is a small utility to manage the configuration file.

 ```bash
 # get: retrieve a value from the configuration file
 uv run python -m enricher config get <key>